-The African Assembly on Linguistic Anthropology 2022, The (SCOPUS / ISI) GLOCAL AFALA, at the University of Nairobi, Kenya, symbolizes a significant leap forward for Linguistic Anthropology, from the previous highly successfully attended GLOCAL AFALA conferences, to further problematize current perspectives and praxis in the fields of African Linguistic Anthropology, African Linguistics, and African Society.
+The African Assembly on Linguistic Anthropology 2023, the (SCOPUS / ISI) GLOCAL AFALA, at the University of Nairobi, Kenya, symbolizes a significant leap forward for Linguistic Anthropology, from the previous highly successfully attended GLOCAL conferences, to further problematize current perspectives and praxis in the fields of African Linguistic Cultural Anthropology, African Linguistics, and African Society.

-Conceptualized in 1998, the GLOCAL AFALA 2022 responds to concerns by those within Linguistics, Anthropology, Sociolinguistics, Sociology, Cultural studies, and centrally Linguistic Anthropology, pertinent to Africa, to significantly reduce the gap between focus on African regions and work by African scholars, a gap largely emanating from issues of funding and expertise.
-The GLOCAL AFALA 2022 will build on these efforts, and the global networks of African Linguistic Anthropology, to connect African with global Universities and their academics.
-Here, The (SCOPUS / ISI) GLOCAL AFALA 2022 will increasingly opportune academics to exchange knowledge, expertise, and valuable Linguistic and Anthropological data, through the interpersonal and inter-institutional networks that the GLOCAL AFALA conferences build.
-To ground these efforts, the Conference, with the University of Nairobi at the centre, and with major University Partner and co host SOAS, The School of Oriental and African Studies, at The University of London, will network a growing number of institutions globally, to support this much needed African yet fully global project.
+The (SCOPUS / ISI) GLOCAL AFALA 2023 will increasingly opportune academics to exchange knowledge, expertise, and valuable Linguistic and Anthropological data, through the interpersonal and inter-institutional networks that the GLOCAL conferences build.
+To ground these efforts, the GLOCAL AFALA 2023 Conference, with the University of Nairobi at the centre, and with major University partner and co host SOAS, the School of Oriental and African Studies, at the University of London, will network a growing number of institutions globally, to support this much needed African yet fully global project.

-With all stringently reviewed papers SCOPUS / ISI indexed, and published in Top Tier Journal Publications, the theme for the GLOCAL AFALA 2022 is Linguistic Landscapes, Cultural Climates, a theme pertinent to the current state of many African regions and countries vis-a-vis their global analogues.
+With all stringently reviewed papers SCOPUS / ISI indexed, and published in high impact Journal Publications, the theme for the GLOCAL AFALA 2023 is Linguistic Landscapes, Cultural Climates, a theme pertinent to the current state of many African regions and countries visa-vis their global analogues.